snipergaming888/BTD6-MM---INSTA-Farm/README.md

 # will i get banned for using this!?!?!??!
 most likey not. if you are still sceptical, run steam in offline mode.

+# How do i farm insta monkeys!!!!!
+right now it only works if there is a BTD6 event that has the insta-monkey loot crates.